Pl4neta/allOfArtist/README.md

 # All Of Artist
-[Spicetify](https://github.com/khanhas/spicetify-cli) extension to create a playlist with all songs of an artist
+[Spicetify](https://github.com/khanhas/spicetify-cli) extension to create a playlist with all the tracks of an artist

 ## Install
 ### Through [marketplace](https://github.com/spicetify/spicetify-marketplace)